Electron-molecule scattering via R-matrix variational algorithms on a quantum computer

+Despite their promise, variational quantum algorithms (VQAs) can face significant optimisation challenges.
+More recent hardware demonstrations have scaled and improved VQE-based quantum chemistry implementations, including optimized unitary coupled-cluster approaches \cite{Guo2024NatPhysUCC} and trapped-ion demonstrations targeting relativistic molecular properties \cite{Chawla2025PRAEDM}.
+In particular, the training landscape may exhibit {barren plateaus}, where gradients concentrate and become exponentially small with system size for broad classes of ans\"atze and cost functions, severely hindering trainability \cite{McClean2018BarrenPlateaus}.
+Relatedly, recent work has highlighted that circuit structures which {provably} avoid barren plateaus can, in some settings, also imply restrictions that enable efficient classical simulation of the loss (or parts of it), sharpening the need to understand when trainability translates into genuine quantum advantage \cite{Cerezo2025AbsenceBP}.
+These considerations motivate the use of problem-structured, symmetry-preserving, and relatively shallow circuit constructions, and cost functions that remain close to physically meaningful objectives (here, sequential energy minimisation within a fixed symmetry sector).

 In parallel, quantum algorithms for scattering have been investigated.
-Jordan, Lee and Preskill proposed quantum algorithms for calculating scattering amplitudes in quantum field theories \cite{Jordan2011, Jordan2012, Jordan2014}, while recent proposals \cite{Choi2021, Klco2016, Arute2020, Yusf2024} demonstrate the progress toward simulating scattering on quantum devices.
+Jordan, Lee and Preskill proposed quantum algorithms for calculating scattering amplitudes in quantum field theories \cite{Jordan2011, Jordan2012, Jordan2014}, while recent proposals \cite{Choi2021, Klco2016, Arute2020, Yusf2025} demonstrate the progress toward simulating scattering on quantum devices.